geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-07-A-look-into-authentication-Authentication-Protocols.md

 ---

-## RADIUS (Remote Authentication Dial-In User Service)
+## Kerberos

 **Relevance:** High
-RADIUS is a protocol designed for network access authentication, widely used for services such as Wi-Fi and VPNs.
+Kerberos is a widely used protocol in **Active Directory (AD)** environments, enabling mutual authentication between clients and servers.

 **Usage:**
-- Commonly deployed in enterprise environments.
+- Primarily used in Windows-based networks.
-- Integrates with directory services like Active Directory for credential validation.
+- Can also be integrated with Linux/macOS systems for AD authentication.

 **Flow:**
-1. The client sends credentials to a **RADIUS server**.
+1. The client sends a request for a **Ticket Granting Ticket (TGT)** to the **Key Distribution Centre (KDC)**.
-2. The server verifies credentials against a backend directory and responds with an accept or reject message.
+2. After validating the request, the KDC issues the TGT.
+3. The client uses the TGT to request service tickets for access to resources.

 **Encryption:**
-The password is encrypted using **MD5**, while other data is transmitted in plaintext.

----

-## OAuth 2.0

-**Relevance:** High
-OAuth 2.0 is primarily an **authorisation framework**, but it is widely used as part of authentication flows in combination with **OpenID Connect (OIDC)**.

-**Usage:**
-- Popular for web and mobile applications.
-- Supports modern Single Sign-On (SSO) scenarios.

-**Flow:**
-1. The user is redirected to an **authorisation server** for authentication.
-2. After authentication, an **access token** or **authorisation code** is returned to the client application.
-3. The client uses the token to access protected resources.

-**Encryption:**
-Tokens are typically **JWTs**, signed and optionally encrypted using **RSA** or **ECDSA** algorithms.
+Kerberos employs strong encryption like **AES** for securing tickets.
+Older versions used **RC4**, which is vulnerable to certain attacks, such as using the NT hash to authenticate without the password.

 ---